janie80/PRODIGY_WD_03/README.md

-Here's a draft of a README.md file for a Stopwatch Web Application:

 Stopwatch Web Application
 This is a simple, user-friendly Stopwatch web application built using HTML, CSS, and JavaScript.
 The application allows users to start, stop, and reset the timer, providing an intuitive and visually appealing interface for tracking time in real-time.